jbossdemocentral/jdg-labs/lab-guides/lab1-guide.md

 1. Run the JUnit test either in JBDS or by using command line.
 To run the test the ```arquillian-jbossas-remote-7``` profile will have to be activated.

 		$ mvn -P arquillian-jbossas-remote-7 test

-	The test should FAIL because 1000 reads on H2 data base takes longer than 400ms.
-Using JBoss Data Grid we should be able to do 1000 reads well under 400 ms.

 1. Build and deploy the project